kaist-cs101/kaist-cs101.github.io/documents/main.md

 Python is not a toy.
 Python is the basis for much of the programming at Google (for instance, Python is the original and main framework for the Google App Engine platform).
 Python is used intensively in numerical computations, for instance at NASA.
 The numerical Python library supports vectorization and is widely used in scientific computation.
 Python is also the language of choice for writing user interfaces for applications on high-end Nokia phones.
 Large portions of games (such as Civilization IV) are written in Python.
 Python is becoming the language of choice in mathematics, used for instance by graph algorithm libraries, or the open-source mathematics software system Sage (an open-source competitor to Maple or Mathematica).

-CS101 consists of 9 sections of about 45 students each.
-Each section meets once a week for a three-hour lab session supervised by a head TA (a Ph.D. student), with some helper TA's around (undergraduate and master students).
+**Sections and Lectures.** CS101 consists of 10 sections of about 45 students each.
 Two sections take one lecture together, which is once a week for 60~120 minutes.

+**Lab Sessions.** Each section meets once a week for a three-hour lab session supervised by a head TA (a Ph.D. student), with some helper TA's around (undergraduate and master students).
 Students need to attend the lab session every week.
 One of the tasks done during the lab has to be marked off by a TA, so that we know that you were there and did your best.
+Some of the lab sessions will introduce students how to do pair programming.

-There will also be four take-home assignments where you have to program slightly more complex tasks.
+**Homeworks.** There will also be four take-home assignments where you have to program slightly more complex tasks.

-Lab sessions will introduce students to pair programming.
+**Elice.** We will also make use of the online programming education platform, Elice.

+**Course Website.** The comprehensive course website (http://cs101.kaist.ac.kr/) contains the syllabus, lecture notes, and slides for CS101, and links to all the software you need in the labs (or to do the lab tasks on your own computer).
+All other information, such as lecturers, TAs, lecture and lab times, homework assignments, exams, and the bulletin boards can be found on the course website http://cs101.kaist.ac.kr/.

 ### (Optional) CS101 On-line Lectures in KOOC (Kaist massive Open Online Course)
 You can register and watch the on-line CS101 lectures in KOOC